 What payments are not covered?

-Tarion does not protect any payment you make to reserve or hold a home or a condominium unit before you sign a purchase agreement.
-If you do make such a payment, ask the builder to hold the money in trust and ensure you get a receipt.
+Tarion does not protect any payment you make to reserve or hold a home or a condominium unit before you sign a purchase agreement, or deposits made for lot grading.
+If you do make such payments, ask the builder to hold the money in trust and ensure you get a receipt.

 If you have any other questions, please send us an email at email@example.com.